AbdullahHamadax/front-end-mentor/README.md

 3. Open the project in your preferred code editor.
 4. Explore the code, make changes, and experiment with different features.

-## Contributing
-If you'd like to contribute to any of the projects in this repository, feel free to submit a pull request with your changes.
-Contributions, feedback, and suggestions are always welcome!

-Happy coding! 🚀